vic9112/gem5-exercises/slides/02-Using-gem5/01-stdlib.md

 ## SE mode: If in doubt, use FS mode

 FS mode does everything SE mode does (and more!) but can take longer to get to the region of interest.
-You have to wait for the OS to boot each time (unless you [accelerate the simulation](08-accelerating-simulation.md)).
+You have to wait for the OS to boot each time (unless you `accelerate the simulation(08-accelerating-simulation.pdf)`).

 However, as SE mode doesn't simulate the OS, you risk missing important events triggered via syscalls, I/O, or the operating system, which may mean your simulated system doesn't properly reflect the real system.